jiml-mlai-bootcamp-ucberkeley/Capstone_2/README.md

 <ul><ol>The rows for only the past few years will be used, generally after 2015.</ol></ul></li>
 <li>The price feature also appears to be too wide and could use some attention.
     <ul>
         <ol>Whiskers and Zscore can help identify outliers.
-After reviewing the results, Zscore appears to be the beter option.
+After reviewing the results, Zscore appears to be the better option.
         </ol>
     </ul>
 </li>